NileshPant1999/Web-development/README.md

-# Web-development
+# Web Development
-This respository contains my code for all the wesite that I built during learning full stack web-development
+This respository contains my code for all the website that i built during learning full stack web-development